 Stay up-to-date on your website's performance with Azure or third-party tools.
 Receive alerts on critical website events.
 Gain user insight easily with Application Insight or with web log analytics from HDInsight.

-Get a quick glance of the website's current performance metrics and resource quotas in the web app's blade in the Azure preview portal.
+Get a quick glance of the website's current performance metrics and resource quotas in the web app's blade in the Azure Portal.
 For a 360° view of your application across availability, performance and usage, use Azure Application Insights to give you fast & powerful troubleshooting, diagnostics and usage insights.
 Or, use a third-party tool like New Relic to provide advanced monitoring data for your websites.

 In the Standard hosting plan, monitor site responsiveness receive email notifications whenever your site becomes unresponsive.
 For more information, see How to: Receive Alert Notifications and Manage Alert Rules in Azure.